Peter Drucker, known as the father of modern business management, once said:

-Use the analysed data to estimate the average Customer Acquisition Cost and Customer Lifetime Value for all the channels you have listed.
+Use the analyzed data to estimate the average Customer Acquisition Cost and Customer Lifetime Value for all the channels you have listed.
 The idea of doing this is to identify marketing channels which pass this criterion.

 Customer Lifetime Value (CLV)/Customer Acquisition Cost (CAC) = 3

-When looking for methods of reducing marketing costs, this will help you isolate the most profitable marketing channels – lowest cost with maximum returns in your business.
+When looking for methods of reducing marketing costs, this will help you isolate the most profitable marketing channels – the lowest cost with maximum returns in your business.

-Eliminate all the marketing channels with CLV to CAC ratio less than 3 (in the past quarter) if you don’t expect increased benefits through them, even the coming months!
+Eliminate all the marketing channels with CLV to CAC ratio less than 3 (in the past quarter) if you don’t expect increased benefits through them, even in the coming months!

-Takeaway: Cutting down marketing channels with least ROIs is one of the most powerful methods of reducing marketing costs without hurting your business.
+Takeaway: Cutting down marketing channels with the least ROIs is one of the most powerful methods of reducing marketing costs without hurting your business.